Home

 3. Add corn, warm thoroughly and serve over rice with more hot sauce on the side if desired.

-Makes: 8-10 servings~Can make ahead.
+Makes: 8-10 servings~ Can make ahead.
 Can freeze.

-Active time: 15 minutes~Cooking time: 2-5 hours
+Active time: 15 minutes~ Cooking time: 2-5 hours

-Brunswick Stew needs cornbread (pareve, of course)!
+A steaming bowl of Brunswick Stew needs some cornbread (pareve, of course)!